psphere-project/psphere/doc/tutorial.rst

 ---------------------------------

-At this point we have to delve into a more complicated aspect of vSphere and how pSphere handles it.
-The vSphere SDK is setup to provide abstract "views" of server side objects, some of these objects can be quite substantial once the nested properties have been followed and retrieved.
-For example a HostSystem has a xxx which has an xxx which has an xxx. reference to a If you inefficiently retrieve these attributes and you retrieve substantial objects then your scripts will be slow and you will generate load on your vSphere server.
+At this point we have to delve into a more complicated aspect of vSphere and how psphere handles it.
+You do not need to worry about this, psphere will just work for you -- albeit inefficiently in some cases.

+The vSphere SDK architecture provides abstract "views" of server side objects, some of these objects can be quite substantial, both in size and server resources required to collect them.

+For example a HostSystem has a xxx which has an xxx which has an xxx.
+If you inefficiently retrieve these attributes and you retrieve substantial objects then your scripts will be slow and you will generate load on your vSphere server.

-pSphere deals with this using the following logic:
+psphere deals with this using the following logic:

-By default, a Managed Object will not retrieve properties from the server when it is instantiated.
+When a Managed Object is instantiated, it will not retrieve properties from the server when it is instantiated.
 The property will be "lazily" retrieved from the server when it is accessed.
 Once accessed, it will be cached for future use.
 This works well if you are accessing only a few properties, but it requires a SOAP call for each property retrieval, so if you know ahead